Gump0/Project-Dopamine/README.md

 **Project Dopamine** is an immersive sandbox game set inside a nostalgic computer interface, where curiosity leads you deep into a world of mini-games, hidden corners, and interactive experiences.
 But there's more beneath the surface...

-> Will you break free, or get lost in the endless scroll of the digital rabbit hole?
+> Will you finish your essay like a good student, or get lost in the endless simulation of the digital world?

 ---